 The Encrypted Promise

-A pilgrim arrived at a preceptory—Paris, Barcelona, London.
+A pilgrim arrived at a preceptory, Paris, Barcelona, London.
 He deposited coins, jewels, deeds with the treasurer.

 In return?
 A parchment letter.
 No plain figures, no clear words.
 The amount hid in a secret cipher, drawn from fragments of their emblem: the eight-pointed Maltese Cross.

-d to a dot, triangle, or angled line cut from the cross.
-Only Templar brothers knew the key—passed orally, sworn under vows.
+Each letter of the alphabet mapped to a dot, triangle, or angled line cut from the cross.
+Only Templar brothers knew the key, passed orally, sworn under vows.
 A stolen letter?
 Gibberish.
 Useless to any thief.

 Journey Without Fear